Site icon Circuit Ideas for You

 Speaker1

-The sound emitted from the speaker will be a tone that either rises or falls depending on whether switch S1 is pressed or released.
+Hence, the speaker produces a rising or falling tone depending on whether switch S1 is pressed.

 Formulas: